Dear Seniors,

 From India, Bangalore

-Also please understand that in India there is no law which make it obligatory for Employers to take insurance policy under EC Act or POG Act.
+Also, please understand that in India, there is no law that makes it obligatory for employers to take out an insurance policy under the EC Act or POG Act.

 Varghese Mathew